-Dichondra - the lawn alternative
+Dichondra - the lawn alternative for Shade

-Author: Stefan Palm Date Posted: 27 October 2021
+Author: Stefan Palm Date Posted: 12 February 2025

 Dichondra, a native of Australia, has been around for a long time and has been widely recognised as an excellent, low-maintenance lawn alternative.
+More than that, it's a drought-tolerant alternative for shady spots where other lawns won't grow.

-According to James B Beard, the definition of a lawn is a “Ground that is covered with fine-textured grass and is closely mown”.
+According to James B Beard, the definition of a lawn is “Ground that is covered with fine-textured grass and is closely mown”.
 I guess you could squeeze Dichondra into that definition.
 Technically, it’s a ground cover more than a lawn, but it does provide a dense cover, can be mown, and does blend in with grass well.

-It has bright coloured, kidney-shaped leaves and has often been referred to as Tom Thumb or even kidney weed.
-Dichondra is a warm-season plant meaning it grows when temperatures are in excess of 22 degrees.
+It has bright-coloured, kidney-shaped leaves and has often been referred to as Tom Thumb or even kidney weed.
+Dichondra is a warm-season plant, meaning it grows when temperatures are in excess of 22 degrees.
 It’s evergreen and will grow in either sun or shade.
 One of the outstanding features of Dichondra is that it will grow in places where other lawns will not.

-It is the ideal solution to fill in struggling lawns, particularly in shady areas or in areas where mowing is a problem.
-Paul Munn used to say that Dichondra is the lawn you only have to mow four times per year, making it the ideal, low maintenance solution.
-It slowly spreads along the surface, similar to how a spreading lawn would and in that way has some self-repairing qualities.
+Paul Munn used to say, "Dichondra is the lawn you only have to mow four times per year", making it the ideal, low-maintenance solution.
+It slowly spreads along the surface, similar to how a spreading lawn would and, in that way, has some self-repairing qualities.
 While not ideal for pets, it will tolerate some pet traffic.
 Dichondra is great for planting between stepping stones, is reasonably drought tolerant and has a high level of frost resistance.

 How to plant

 Whether you’re starting from scratch or filling in a sparse lawn area, you can establish Dichondra by seed or seedlings.
-The best time to do it is October through to February.
-While seed would germinate past February, you need to allow enough time for it to establish before the cool weather sets in.
+The best time to do it is October through to March.
+While seed would germinate past March, you need to allow enough time for it to establish before the cool weather sets in.

 Maintenance